 The Council will support proposals for, and encourage the inclusion of, heating and cooling distribution networks, providing they are in conformity with District Plan policies.
-Where feasible, new major development should connect to existing networks, or provide new/purpose built heating/cooling networks.
+Where feasible, new major development should connect to existing networks, or provide new/purpose-built heating/ cooling networks.
 It is expected that heat networks address all of the following:

-- xv.
-Are designed for cost effective future connection to a proposed or planned network. - xvi.
-Employ individual or communal sustainable, renewable, or low carbon heating and/or cooling. - xvii.
-Make use of ambient or secondary heat sources13 (in conjunction with heat pumps where required). - xviii.
-Demonstrate compliance with appropriate technical standards (currently 'CIBSE's Heat Networks Code of Practice for the UK); - xix.
-Be registered with the Heat Trust; - xx.
-Use renewable and/or low carbon sources for their energy centre or provide an evidenced timeline and technology pathway towards system decarbonisation by 2050; - xxi.
-Provide heat and/or cooling services at a fair and affordable price; and - xxii.
-Where refrigerants are to be used, the global warming potential should be considered.
+15. Are designed for cost effective future connection to a proposed or planned network.

+16. Employ individual or communal sustainable, renewable, or low carbon heating and/or cooling.

+17. Make use of ambient or secondary heat sources (in conjunction with heat pumps where required).

+18. Demonstrate compliance with appropriate technical standards (currently 'CIBSE's Heat Networks Code of Practice for the UK).

+19. Be registered with the Heat Trust.

+20. Use renewable and/or low carbon sources for their energy centre or provide an evidenced timeline and technology pathway towards system decarbonisation by 2050.

+21. Provide heat and/or cooling services at a fair and affordable price.

+22. Where refrigerants are to be used, the global warming potential should be considered.